squarple/esm/README.md

 ### This project was developed in stages.
-### The development of the project with a description of each can be viewed in the branches:
+### The development of the project with a description of each stage can be viewed in the branches:
 #### 1. [Rest API Basic](https://github.com/squarple/esm/tree/rest-api-basic)
 #### 2. [Rest API Advanced](https://github.com/squarple/esm/tree/rest-api-advanced)
 #### 3. [Rest API Security](https://github.com/squarple/esm/tree/rest-api-security)